JaniM/Joe/doc/quick.md

 3 4 5
 ```

 You can always create a function with different rank by using the `^` conjunction.
+Note that you can use comma to separate the rank from a preceding argument if necessary.
 It has three possible forms:

 * `M L R^F`, which gives the rank `M L R` to F. For example: `1 0 1^+`
 * `L R^F`, which gives the rank `R L R` to F. For example: `0 1^+` is `1 0 1^+`